Welcome

 Restitution for Money Paid: Total Failure of Consideration

 If a party pays money under a contract and receives none of the promised benefit, they may recover the money by a restitution claim.
-However, if they have received part of the benefit, recovery is generally not allowed unless the failure is "total".
+“Consideration” here describes the performance bargained for under the contract.
+Failure is “total” if the claimant has received no part of the contractual performance for which the payment was made.
+Incidental or collateral benefits not forming part of the contractual exchange are disregarded.

 Worked Example 1.3